Requirements for the Yachtmaster Offshore exam

 Complete STCW Basic Safety Training then the RYA/MCA Yachtmaster Offshore certificate will be endorsed to allow the holder to skipper a commercial or privately owned vessel up to 200 gross tones, which may be greater than 24m in length.

-What other skills do I need?
+What other skills do I need before I join a prep course?

 - Knowledge of I.R.P.C.S (rules of the road) and distress signals